pverscha/phd_thesis/10-chapter_1_introduction.md

 ##### Unipept API
 The Unipept API (Application Programming Interface) is a collection of endpoints that allow third-party applications to integrate some of Unipept's functionality into their own workloads.
-Data can be send to each endpoint using `HTTP POST` or `GET` requests to our servers, after which the Unipept server will respond with the requested results as a `JSON`-formatted object.
+Data can be sent to each endpoint using `HTTP POST` or `GET` requests to our servers, after which the Unipept server will respond with the requested results as a `JSON`-formatted object.

 ##### Unipept Desktop
 Unlike the previous three tools, the Unipept Desktop application has been added to our ecosystem very recently and does not necessarily needs to communicate with the Unipept servers in order to function.